PeterHero/Wesnoth-copy/README.md

 This project is created by Petr Hrdina as a semestral project for class Programming 2 on MFF CUNI.

+## How to start the game

+Import the project into Unity.
+Project was created on 2021.3 LTS, on it should work on that version of Unity.
+And hit play.

 ## How to play the game

 The game has 2 players that take turns.
-The player on turn can move their units and attack opponents unit.
-Players can also recruit units by pressing 'r' while the hero of the player is on the tile he was when the game started.
-Units can attack each other when next to each other - click on your unit and then on the opponent's adjacent unit to open to attack screen.
+The player on turn can move their units and attack opponents unit - by clicking on units.
+Players can also recruit units by pressing 'r' **while the hero of the player is on the tile he was when the game started**.
+Units can attack each other only when next to each other - click on your unit and then on the opponent's adjacent unit to open to attack screen.

 The game ends when one of the heroes dies.